MartinGitti/html-web-fundamentals/README.md

 ## Questions & Answers:

-In the page below, I am Familarising myself with some of the fundamentals of Web Development.
+In the page below, I am familarising myself with some of the fundamentals of Web Development.

 ## Introduction to Web Fundamentals Page: